globophobe/django-quant-tick/README.md

 A database, preferably PostgreSQL, is required.
 Data is saved to the database after aggregation and filtering.

-Tick data is aggregated at 1 minute intervals, and validated with the exchange's historical candle API.
+Candles are aggregated at 1 minute intervals, and validated with the exchange's historical candle API.

 [Notes](https://github.com/globophobe/django-quant-tick/blob/main/NOTES.md).